phac-nml/irida/doc/user/tutorials/bio_hansel/index.md

 ![biohansel-pipeline-params]

 You can leave the other parameters unmodified.
-Please use the **Ready to Launch?** button to start the pipeline.
+Please select the **Launch Pipeline** button to start the pipeline.

 ![launch-button]